 If there is no contractor on your mind, then you can ask your partners/business colleagues for reviews and suggestions, or contact us.

 The results of the discovery phase: project plan, software requirements, cost, and effort estimation.

 You’ll come back to the definition of the goal here.
-What kind of a CRM system does your company need?
-Will you be quite satisfied with the simple interface but strong database?
+What kind of CRM system does your company need?
+Will you be quite satisfied with the simple interface but a strong database?
 Or is it crucial to automate all processes for your employees and make them intuitive?
 At this stage, designers discover user experience and create user-friendly interfaces.
-Think what main and additional features should be implementing:
+Think what main and additional features should be implemented:

 - built-in letters sending;

 The result of the layout creation: CRM system design (its structure and appearance).

 The database should work for workflow optimization.
 So you need not only a great vision but also a strong database structure and logic that smoothly reflects the business processes and functions.
 To get it, you should detect the main areas of customer relationships.

 The result of database development: mirrored business process into the data structure.